Find Affordable College Courses

 1 Yearly Graduations

 The 6th most popular school in the country for networking majors who are seeking their graduate certificate is East Carolina University.
+Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-For the 2020-2021 academic year, 1 graduate certificates were handed out to networking majors at ECU.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 1 people received their graduate certificate in networking from ECU.
+Of these students, 33% were women and 17% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to networking that offer graduate certificates.